ewaldmire/ascender/docs/websockets.md

 # Websockets

-climber uses websockets to update the UI in realtime as events happen within the task backend.
+ascender uses websockets to update the UI in realtime as events happen within the task backend.
 As jobs progress through their lifecycles, events are emitted by the task system and send to the UI which renders this information in some useful way for end users to see.